 Best Sauces For Miracle Noodles

-Again, I prefer more of a stir fry rather than a sauce (like keto spaghetti sauce).
+Again, I prefer more of a stir fry rather than a sauce (like keto spaghetti sauce or keto alfredo sauce).
 The oil and aromatics absorb into the noodles, while the high heat of the pan helps the texture of these noodles.

 Shirataki Noodle Recipes